OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/coupled_vs_uncoupled.rst

     :align: center
     :width: 50%

-    The linear system for an uncoupled system can be solved with backwards substitution in reverse mode
+    The linear system for an uncoupled system can be solved with back substitution in reverse mode

 ----------------------------